-The Center is at the cutting edge of leading large-scale, interdisciplinary research initiatives to investigate and generate popular interest in some of our most pressing questions about God, the universe, and the human condition.
-Since 2010, we have received $13 million in outside grant funding and have collaborated with Cornell University, the University of Pennsylvania, UNC-Chapel Hill and a number of other institutions.
+The Center is at the cutting edge in leading large-scale, interdisciplinary research initiatives to investigate and generate popular interest in some of our most pressing questions about God, the universe, and the human condition.
+Since 2010, we have received $13 million in outside grant funding and have collaborated with Cornell University, UNC-Chapel Hill, the University of Pennsylvania, and a number of other institutions.

 Past Research Initiatives